See more details here.

 Add in these boosting supplements daily:

-- Greens powder (like Garden of Life Perfect Food or Sun Food Greens)
+- Greens powder (like Health Force Greens or Sun Food Greens)

 - Fish oil (studies show this makes baby smarter!)
-New Chapter wholemega and Nordic Naturals are great.
+New Chapter wholemega and Rosita Cod Liver Oil are great.

-- Probiotics 1-3 times daily (we love Prescript assist and Klaire Labs ther-biotic)
+- Probiotics 1-3 times daily (we love Prescript assist and Thrive.

 - Vitamin D3 2,000-5,000 IU’s daily is ideal.
-Studies show the brand really doesn’t matter, but I trust the quality of this one.
+Studies show the brand really doesn’t matter to get D3, but added impurities can be an issue, so I trust the quality of this one.

 Other fertility boosting favorites:

 Maca contains 31 different minerals and 60 different phytonutrients.
 This root is a nourishing food for the endocrine system, aiding both the pituitary, adrenal, and thyroid glands (all involved in hormonal balance.)
 Maca has the ability to affect key hormones in both women and men without containing hormones itself.